 There are several coffee bars in the town centre where you can take a favourite drink or an ice cream.
 There is Church of Our Lady of the Island, the central parish of Solin.
 The atmosphere of the town is very enjoyable, and I got the impression that Solin is a nice place to live in.

 An additional grace to the atmosphere of the town is created by the sound of the river Jadro, which passes through the centre of Solin.
 Jadro supplies Split and its surroundings with drinking water.

 If you walk a few minutes towards the north of Solin, you will notice the former Solin watermill called Gaspina Mlinica.
 It is an architectural achievement from the 18th century.
 Grain was obtained until the 20th century when the mill was shut down.
 Today it's a nice tourist attraction.

 As you continue walking, you will notice the remains of the former church of St. Moses and Peter, which is today called the Hollowed Church.
 It was built in the 11th century.
 It's famous for the fact that Croatian king Zvonimir was crowned there.
 That's the reason why Solin is called Zvonimir's town.

-Salona, as we've already called it an open-air museum, is located one kilometer away from the center of Solin.
+Salona, as we've already called it an open-air museum, is located one kilometre away from the centre of Solin.
 It can be reached by walking or by car.
 If you are walking, take a street called Put Salone.
-Additionally, I recommend wearing sneakers instead of flip flops for a more comfortable movement while exploring the locality.
+Additionally, I recommend wearing sneakers instead of flip-flops for a more comfortable movement while exploring the locality.

 As soon as you arrive at the Salona, you will notice at first glance that this is a magnificent and original place.
 Many archaeological exhibits are located exactly in their real place, where they existed during history.